-On October 28, 2016, the Company entered into the Loan Agreement as discussed in Note 8.
+On October 28, 2016, the Company entered into the Loan Agreement as discussed in Note 9.
 In connection with the Loan Agreement, the Company issued to the Lenders Warrants to purchase a total of 152,580 shares of the Company's Class A Common Stock at an exercise price of \$6.39 per share.
 Additionally, upon funding of the second tranche on March 24, 2017, the Company issued Warrants to purchase 38,006 shares of its Class A Common Stock at a per share exercise price of \$5.92 per share, which aggregate exercise price represents 3.0% of the amount available under the second tranche of the Loan Agreement.
 In each instance, the Warrants have an exercise price equal to the lower of (a) the volume weighted average price per share of the Company's Class A Common Stock, as reported on the principal stock exchange on which the Company's Class A Common Stock is listed, for 10 trading days prior to the issuance of the applicable Warrants or (b) the closing price of a share of the Company's Class A Common Stock on the trading day prior to the issuance of the applicable Warrants.
 The Warrants will expire seven years from their date of issuance.

-The Warrants issued with a determinable number of shares and exercise price were recorded as a component of additional paid-in capital within the Company's Consolidated Balance Sheet as of December 31, 2016 based on their relative fair value.
-The Warrants issued for a variable number of shares were recorded as a component of other liabilities within the Consolidated Balance Sheet as of December 31, 2016.
+The Warrants issued with a determinable number of shares and exercise price were initially recorded as a component of additional paid-in capital based on their relative fair value.
+The Warrants issued for a variable number of shares were initially recorded as a component of other liabilities.
 This related liability was adjusted to its fair value on a periodic basis until the associated warrants qualified for equity classification upon the funding of the second tranche of the Loan Agreement on March 24, 2017.
-For the years ended December 31, 2017 and 2016, the Company recognized additional interest expense within the Consolidated Statements of Operations of a de minimis amount related to the adjustment of the Warrants to their fair value.
+For the year ended December 31, 2017, the Company recognized additional interest expense within the Consolidated Statements of Operations of a de minimis amount related to the adjustment of the Warrants to their fair value.